 So here’s the modern example.
-We market for Vortic Watch Company and run this video ad:
+We created this video for Vortic Watch Company:

 This ad targets an in market audience, meaning the video ad only shows to people who are actively researching custom watches.
 Also, people have to watch at least 15 seconds of the video for it to count as a paid view.

 Here are other ways you can target videos:

 - Affinity, Custom affinity: What their interests and habits are